History of the Boy Scouts of America: Exploring and Venturing

+Council, District, and Crews do not need a 'full cabinet/VOA' to function, especially if the council, District, or Crew does not have a large membership.
+Many Councils are not further divided into Districts.

 Council, District, and Crews do not need a 'full cabinet/VOA' to function, especially if the Council, District, or Crew does not have a large membership.
 Many Councils are not further divided into Districts.

 Sea Scouts

 The Boy Scouts of America implemented the Sea Scouts program in 1912.
 The program was basically a nautical/naval program for older youth.

 During the early years of the program, the program was poorly defined.
 Each new national leader made changes.

 In 1917, Scouter James "Kimo" Wilder came on board as Chief Seascout.
 He revamped the program and tried to make it successful.
 He didn't succeed, so stepped aside in 1923 for Commander Thomas J. Keane.
 Keane would revamp the Sea Scout program.
 This is the same basic program that exists today.
 Keane developed the naval-style uniforms, office title and insignia, four level advancement program of Apprentice, Ordinary, Able, and Quartermaster, and the like.

 In 1935, Sea Scouts became part of the larger Senior Scout Division of the BSA.
 In 1949, Sea Scouts were renamed Sea Explorers, as part of the renaming of Senior Scouts to Explorers.
 In 1964, minor changes occurred to the Sea Explorer program to more fit with the new Exploring program.
 Over the years, National stopped promoting the Sea Explorer program.
 It was only through the dedication of many Sea Scout leaders that the program survived.
 In 1969, along with Exploring, Sea Explorers became officially coed.
 In 1998, with the new Venturing program, Sea Explorers returned to their name of Sea Scouts.
 Also, the program was revitalized and better promoted.